Weak solutions and singular limits for a compressible fluid-structure interaction problem with slip boundary conditions: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to the anonymous referees for the careful reading of the paper and valuable suggestions, which improved remarkably the presentation of the manuscript.

-This work was initiated and partially done when Y.L. visited the Institute of Mathematics of the Czech Academy of Science in Prague from April to June and during November 2022, November 2023, and when S.M. visited Fakult\"{a}t f\"{u}r Mathematik of Universit\"{a}t Regensburg in December 2022.
+This work was initiated and partially done during the visits at the Institute of Mathematics of the Czech Academy of Science in Prague and Fakult\"{a}t f\"{u}r Mathematik of Universit\"{a}t Regensburg.
 The hospitalities are gratefully appreciated.

-Y.L. is supported by the startup funding from Nanjing Normal University, the Natural Science Foundation of Jiangsu Province (Grant No. BK20240572), and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 24KJB110020).
-Y.L. was supported by the Graduiertenkolleg 2339 \textit{IntComSin} of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 321821685, when he was a member at Fakult\"at f\"ur Mathematik of Universit\"at Regensburg and started the project.
+Y.L. is partially supported by the startup funding from Nanjing Normal University, the Natural Science Foundation of Jiangsu Province (Grant No. BK20240572), the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 24KJB110020), and the China Postdoctoral Science Foundation under Grant Number 2025M773078.
+Y.L. was partially supported by the Graduiertenkolleg 2339 \textit{IntComSin} of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 321821685, when he was a member at Fakult\"at f\"ur Mathematik of Universit\"at Regensburg and started the project.
+S.M. is supported by the `Prime Minister Early Career Research Grant, Anusandhan National Research Foundation' (Grant No. ANRF/ECRG/2024/002168/PMS) provided by the Govt. of India. {\v{S}}.N. has been supported by (GA\v CR) project 22-01591S and by the Praemium Academiae of {\v{S}}.
+Ne{\v{c}}asov{\'{a}}.
+The Institute of Mathematics, CAS is supported by RVO:67985840.
 The supports are gratefully acknowledged.